 The outermost layer of cells of the cornea and the eye’s first defense against infection.

-Technically called a Snellen chart, a printed visual acuity chart consisting of Snellen optotypes, which are specifically formed letters of the alphabet arranged in rows of decreasing letter size.
+Technically called a Snellen chart, a printed or digital visual acuity chart consisting of Snellen optotypes, which are specifically formed letters of the alphabet arranged in rows of decreasing letter size.

 Either of two movable, protective, folds of flesh that cover and uncover the front of the eyeball.